hippalectryon-0/sandboxie-docs/Content/OpenCredentials.md

 To manage Windows credentials, start Control Panel > User Accounts, select an account, and the click on the Related Task labeled _Manage my network passwords._

 **Note:** Sandboxie stores credentials in the sandboxed protected storage.
-Thus, if the setting _Save outside sandbox: History of search strings and invoked commands_ in [Sandbox Settings > Applications > Web Browser](ApplicationsSettings.md#web-browser) is enabled, credentials will not be stored in the sandbox, regardless of the OpenCredentials setting.
+Thus, if the setting _Save outside sandbox: History of search strings and invoked commands_ in [Sandbox Options > Applications > Web Browser](ApplicationsSettings.md#web-browser) is enabled, credentials will not be stored in the sandbox, regardless of the OpenCredentials setting.

-Related [Sandboxie Control](SP_SBControl.md) setting: _Save outside sandbox: Account information for Hotmail and Messenger_ in [Sandbox Settings > Applications > Web Browser](ApplicationsSettings.md#web-browser)
+Related [Sandboxie Control](SP_SBControl.md) setting: _Save outside sandbox: Account information for Hotmail and Messenger_ in [Sandbox Options > Applications > Web Browser](ApplicationsSettings.md#web-browser)